Key takeaways

 Budget the two fees separately.
 When you model the cost of a hire, keep the $215 registration fee and the possible $100,000 payment on different lines.
 Treating them as one number either over- or under-states your real exposure, depending on which one you drop.

 Assume the number can move before you file.
-Two separate clocks are running.
-One is the appeal, which could lift the fee or leave it in place.
-The other is the proclamation's own 12-month sunset — it's scheduled to expire around September 21, 2026 unless the administration renews it.
-So the figure you plan around in July may not be the figure in force when you actually file.
+Two separate clocks are still running, and the July 24 order stopped neither.
+One is the appeal itself, which has not been decided — what the First Circuit refused was only the government's request to collect while the appeal proceeds, and DHS has said in writing that it "still plans to collect the payment" if the block is lifted.
+The other is the restriction's own 12-month expiry, around September 21, 2026 absent an extension.
+So the figure you plan around today may not be the figure in force when you actually file.
 Build a little optionality into your timeline: if you have a candidate who can be approved from inside the US, that route is less exposed to the court swings than a fresh consular case.

 Keep the alternative doors in view.
 H-1B isn't the only classification.
 For Canadian and Mexican professionals there's TN (below); for people of extraordinary ability there's O-1; intracompany transfers have L-1.
 Each has its own eligibility gate, and none is a universal substitute — but if the H-1B math has gotten ugly for a particular hire, it's worth checking whether another door fits before you commit six figures.